granttruesdale/my_portfolio/README.md

 # My Portfolio
 The purpose of this project is to display my online presence.
-I have purchased my own domain that can be dound here.
-My portfolio website consists of my interests, where I'm at in my career, and everything about me.
+I have purchased my own domain that can be found [here](https://granttruesdale.com/).
+My portfolio website consists of my interests, my career, and everything about me.

 # Table of Contents